CptGit/MIT-18.06SC-LinearAlgebra/README.md

 # MIT-18.06SC-LinearAlgebra

 I am learning [MIT 18.06 SC Linear Algebra](https://ocw.mit.edu/courses/mathematics/18-06sc-linear-algebra-fall-2011/index.htm).
 I would like to share my notes or summary here.
-My plan is to complete two sessions of the course each week .
+My plan is to complete one or two sessions of the course each week .
 Welcome to follow me and have fun!

 ### HTML: Please go to [my blog](https://cptgit.github.io/)